SelectTshepo/Presentation/README.md

 # Presentation
-Presentation
+Updated files: Presentation and documentation.
-Updated The presentation file and documentation file Please take note that the Documentation file is updated regularly based on feedback
+Please take note that the Documentation file is updated regularly based on feedback